 Lead time = 17 days

-Differences Between Cycle Time and Lead Time
+Differences Between Cycle Time vs. Lead Time

-While the main similarity between cycle time and lead time involves measuring how long operations processes take, key differences remain between these two metrics.
 Cycle time primarily looks at the length of the manufacturing process from the manufacturer’s point of view, while lead time considers the process from the customer’s point of view and is delivery-focused.
 That said, the numbers do play off of one another.
 You may use the data gleaned from cycle time to make improvements with operations to improve customer satisfaction.
 Meanwhile, you may use lead time to improve both customer and supplier relationships in the supply chain.

 Another key difference between lead time and cycle time is the human factor.
-While cycle time may be a more stable metric to determine, lead time depends on how frequently customers place orders, and suppliers' schedules and project management workflows — all of which are human factors that could vary greatly.
+While cycle time may be a more stable metric to determine, lead time depends on how frequently customers place orders, and suppliers' schedules and project management workflows—all of which are human factors that could vary greatly.
 Cycle time is completely controlled by your company, while factors like shipment delays are typically out of your control when tracking lead time.

 Each metric has its place.
 Since procurement time is not factored into cycle time, it's always advisable to use the lead time when calculating estimates for deliveries.
 Cycle time only starts when you have the raw materials on hand to begin making products.
 As a result, cycle time doesn't offer much insight into how long it will take your operations to deliver a product to a customer.